Coronavirus second wave: Which countries in Europe are experiencing a fresh spike in COVID-19 cases? - Up News Info

 Some countries — such as Albania, Bulgaria, Czech Republic, Montenegro, North Macedonia — are seeing higher case numbers in August than they did earlier in the year.

-Belgium, Italy and the UK — among Europe’s worst-hit countries — are seeing a resurgence but, so far at least, nothing like March and April.
-Of the three, the UK’s figures look the most worrying.
-It registered 6,178 cases yesterday.

-France, Poland, the Netherlands and Spain are likely dealing with the much-feared second wave and have started taking action to curb it.
-France, for example, declared 13,498 new cases on Saturday and the Netherlands 2,351 on Wednesday — the highest figures they have recorded.
+France, the UK, Poland, the Netherlands and Spain are likely dealing with the much-feared second wave and have started taking action to curb it.
+France, for example, declared 16,096 new cases and the Netherlands 2,541 yesterday — the highest figures they have recorded.

-“We have a very serious situation unfolding before us,” said Dr Hans Kluge, the World Health Organization’s regional director for Europe, on Thursday.
-He was speaking as he revealed Europe’s number of weekly infections was higher now than at the first peak in March.

 While on the face of it infection numbers might be higher, it could be accounted for by the increase in testing – many countries didn’t have the capacity to carry out tests in such a high volume earlier in the year.